Polygraph: Alternative tests

 Most polygraph researchers have focused more on the exam's predictive value on a subject's guilt.
 However, there have been no empirical theories established to explain how a polygraph measures deception.
 A 2010 study indicated that functional magnetic resonance imaging (fMRI) may benefit in explaining the psychological correlations of polygraph exams.
 It could also explain which parts of the brain are active when subjects use artificial memories.
 Most brain activity occurs in both sides of the prefrontal cortex, which is linked to response inhibition.
 This indicates that deception may involve inhibition of truthful responses.
 Some researchers believe that reaction time (RT) based tests may replace polygraphs in concealed information detection.
-RT based tests differ from polygraphs in stimulus presentation duration, and can be conducted without physiological recording as subject response time is measured via computer.
+RT based tests differ from polygraphs in stimulus presentation duration and can be conducted without physiological recording as subject response time is measured via computer.
 However, researchers have found limitations to these tests as subjects voluntarily control their reaction time, deception can still occur within the response deadline, and the test itself lacks physiological recording.

 History

 Earlier societies utilized elaborate methods of lie detection which mainly involved torture.
 For instance, in the Middle Ages, boiling water was used to detect liars, as it was believed honest men would withstand it better than liars.
 Early devices for lie detection include an 1895 invention of Cesare Lombroso used to measure changes in blood pressure for police cases, a 1904 device by Vittorio Benussi used to measure breathing, the Mackenzie-Lewis Polygraph first developed by James Mackenzie in 1906 and an abandoned project by American William Moulton Marston which used blood pressure to examine German prisoners of war (POWs).
-Marston's machine indicated a strong positive correlation between systolic blood pressure and lying.
+Marston said he found a strong positive correlation between systolic blood pressure and lying.

 Marston wrote a second paper on the concept in 1915, when finishing his undergraduate studies.
 He entered Harvard Law School and graduated in 1918, re-publishing his earlier work in 1917.
 Marston's main inspiration for the device was his wife, Elizabeth Holloway Marston.
-"According to Marston’s son, it was his mother Elizabeth, Marston’s wife, who suggested to him that 'When she got mad or excited, her blood pressure seemed to climb'" (Lamb, 2001).
+"According to Marston’s son, it was his mother Elizabeth, Marston's wife, who suggested to him that 'When she got mad or excited, her blood pressure seemed to climb'" (Lamb, 2001).
 Although Elizabeth is not listed as Marston’s collaborator in his early work, Lamb, Matte (1996), and others refer directly and indirectly to Elizabeth's work on her husband's deception research.
 She also appears in a picture taken in his polygraph laboratory in the 1920s (reproduced in Marston, 1938).